JMP-MO/run_tensorflow_on_mac_gpu/README.md

 ### Environment requirements
 > 1. Create an environment.
 > 2. pip install tensorflow-macos
-> 3. pip install tensorflow-metal (GPU Accelaration)
+> 3. pip install tensorflow-metal
 > 4. conda install your other packages such as jupyter, pandas etc...

 Tensorflow should now automatically use your Mac M-series GPU if it can locate them.